GasperPaul/functional-life/README.md

-# functional-life
+# Functional Life
-A Minimal Functional Life
+So I would have it at least somewhere.